juicedata/juicefs/docs/en/administration/fault_diagnosis_and_analysis.md

 ### Kubernetes CSI Driver

-Please refer to [CSI Driver documentation](https://juicefs.com/docs/csi/troubleshooting) and find the mount pod according or CSI driver pod to the version of JuiceFS CSI Driver you are using.
-You can find the `.accesslog` file in the root directory of the JuiceFS file system mount point in the pod.
-The mount point path in the pod is `/jfs/<pv_volumeHandle>`, assuming the name of the mount pod is `juicefs-1.2.3.4-pvc-d4b8fb4f-2c0b-48e8-a2dc-530799435373`, `<pv_volumeHandle>` is `pvc-d4b8fb4f-2c0b-48e8-a2dc-530799435373`, you can use the following command to view:
+Please refer to [CSI Driver documentation](https://juicefs.com/docs/csi/troubleshooting) to find the mount pod or CSI driver pod depending on the version of JuiceFS CSI Driver you are using, and the `.accesslog` file can be viewed in the root directory of the JuiceFS file system mount point in the pod.
+The mount point path in the pod is `/jfs/<pv_volumeHandle>`.
+Assuming there is a mount pod named as `juicefs-1.2.3.4-pvc-d4b8fb4f-2c0b-48e8-a2dc-530799435373`, in which `pvc-d4b8fb4f-2c0b-48e8-a2dc-530799435373` is  `<pv_volumeHandle>`, you can then use the following command to view the `.accesslog` file:

 ```bash
 kubectl -n kube-system exec juicefs-chaos-k8s-002-pvc-d4b8fb4f-2c0b-48e8-a2dc-530799435373 -- cat /jfs/pvc-d4b8fb4f-2c0b-48e8-a2dc-530799435373/.accesslog